 What Kind of Campers Do We Serve?

 At Summerland Camps, we focus on young people who need a reset in life.
 Most campers have fallen off track and gotten away from who they truly are.
-We strive to bring our campers back to the vibrant, outgoing, creative, and truly wonderful person they are inside.
+We strive to bring our campers back to the vibrant, outgoing, creative, and truly wonderful people they are inside.
 We believe that all adolescents and teens are capable of change, and sometimes just stepping away from the home environment and resetting relationships is just the thing to get a young person back on track.

 We are proud to be the only summer camp focused on screen time overuse issues in the United States.
-While other programs may claim to address this issue, they also address higher level issues as well.
+While other programs may claim to address this issue, they also address higher-level issues as well.
 If you send your child to a “catch-all” program, you risk your child being exposed to other issues like drugs, alcohol, bullying, and violence.
 These are issues that we expressly DO NOT ACCEPT.

 We work with young people that need to develop insight and practice coping skills.
 We don’t believe medication is the answer in most cases.
 While there are medications that can help with depression and focus- there is no known pill that can teach a coping skill or offer a new way of looking at life or interpersonal interactions with others.